atharvaparwatkar/psiphon/README.md

 `./run.sh`

-Everything else will be taken care of on its own
+Everything else will be taken care of on its own.

 All credits lie with the creator of the repository